EUCAIM/upv-node-workstation-images/usage-guide.md

 You will find a default init.sh file in your persistent-home with some examples to install your own tools/packages.
 That script will be executed automatically at the beginning of the execution of every desktop or job created.

-Take into account that you will need to upload the package you require but also all the dependencies (some of them may be already installed in the platform but some not).
+Take into account that, as there is no Internet access, you will need to upload the package you require but also all the dependencies (some of them may be already installed in the platform but some not).

 #### Upload and install python packages
 Here you can find a practical use case in which the package "lifelines" is installed: